A Convergence of Birds: Summary and reception

-The pieces in this book range from straight fiction and straight poetry, to experimental works.
-Rick Moody's piece("It Generally Leads a Solitary Life or Lives in Pairs"), for example, presents a collage of lines cut and pasted from other love stories as a love story.
-These collages appears to be an attempt to mimic Cornell's methodology for box construction in a textual format.
-The narrative content of each piece also varies.
-Some address Cornell's boxes directly, while others tell stories inspired by the boxes, but not directly referring to the boxes.

-The book was acknowledged alongside other major works which have approached Cornell as a literary subject in the New York Times.
-Roscoe, author of the Times article, points out that the literary responses to the Cornell boxes are part of a correspondence.
-"Best known for his glass-covered box creations, many of them made in tribute to people he idealized, Cornell has elicited just as many tributes himself.
-John Ashbery, Octavio Paz, Stanley Kunitz and Robert Pinsky all wrote poems for him.
-He’s been immortalized in music and plays.
+Lynda Roscoe of The New York Times said: "Best known for his glass-covered box creations, many of them made in tribute to people he idealized, Cornell has elicited just as many tributes himself [...]
 Many of the books about (Cornell) — from Dore Ashton’s “Joseph Cornell Album” to Charles Simic’s improbably beautiful “Dime-Store Alchemy” to Jonathan Safran Foer’s anthology “A Convergence of Birds” — could themselves be described in Cornellian terms: collage-like, experimental, quixotic."